ayatokura/ai-openscale/cloud-risk-openpages-mrg.md

 4. Select Action “Assign to Developer”
 5. Select Action “Submit for Pre Implementation Review”

-## Work in {{site.data.keyword.
-DSX}}
+## Work in {{site.data.keyword.DSX}}
 {: #mrm-risk-openpages-mrg-dsx}

-In IBM {{site.data.keyword.
-DSX}}, you will create a project and run a notebook to perform most of the set-up tasks, including the following steps:
+In IBM {{site.data.keyword.DSX}}, you will create a project and run a notebook to perform most of the set-up tasks, including the following steps:

 •	create 2 machine models
 •	connect {{site.data.keyword.aios_short}} to IBM OpenPages
 •	create model deployments and configure monitors in {{site.data.keyword.aios_short}}

-### Step 1: Create the pre-prod project in {{site.data.keyword.
-DSX}}
+### Step 1: Create the pre-prod project in {{site.data.keyword.DSX}}
 {: #mrm-risk-openpages-mrg-dsxsteps1}

-When you first start {{site.data.keyword.
-DSX}} (hint: use the {{site.data.keyword.
-Bluemix_notm}} dashboard, find your instance of {{site.data.keyword.
-DSX}} and click the Get Started button) you have the option of taking a tour.
-Your first task is to create a project to which you associate the {{site.data.keyword. pm_full}} instance that you created for your pre-production work.
+When you first start {{site.data.keyword.DSX}} (hint: use the {{site.data.keyword.Bluemix_notm}} dashboard, find your instance of {{site.data.keyword.DSX}} and click the Get Started button) you have the option of taking a tour.
+Your first task is to create a project to which you associate the {{site.data.keyword.pm_full}} instance that you created for your pre-production work.

 1. Click the Create a project tile.
 2. Click the Create an empty project tile.
 3. Give the project a name and description: In the Name field, type MRM – Pre-prod.
 You’ll use this project for all your pre-production models.
 4. You’ll notice that an instance of Cloud Object Storage is required.
-Go ahead and create an instance of that on {{site.data.keyword.
-Bluemix_notm}} if you haven’t already.
+Go ahead and create an instance of that on {{site.data.keyword.Bluemix_notm}} if you haven’t already.
 5. Click the Create button.

-### Step 2: Associate your new project with the {{site.data.keyword. pm_full}} instance
+### Step 2: Associate your new project with the {{site.data.keyword.pm_full}} instance
 {: #mrm-risk-openpages-mrg-dsxsteps2}

-Now you need to associate your pre-prod instance of {{site.data.keyword. pm_full}} to your project.
+Now you need to associate your pre-prod instance of {{site.data.keyword.pm_full}} to your project.
 You’ll do this by adding it as an associated service.

 1. From the MRM – Pre-prod project screen, click the Settings tab.
 2. In the Associated services pane, click the Add service button, and then click Watson.
-3. Find the {{site.data.keyword. pm_full}} option and click Add.
+3. Find the {{site.data.keyword.pm_full}} option and click Add.
 4. From the Machine Learning configuration window, click the Existing tab.
 5. From the Existing Service Instance drop-down box, select the Machine Learning-Pre-Prod instance and click the Select button.

 ### Step 3: Add the sample notebook to the project
 {: #mrm-risk-openpages-mrg-dsxsteps3}

-As part of this tutorial, you have access to a {{site.data.keyword.
-DSX}} notebook.
+As part of this tutorial, you have access to a {{site.data.keyword.DSX}} notebook.
 You’ll use it to set up your connection between {{site.data.keyword.aios_short}} and IBM OpenPages, to create and deploy pre-prod models, and configure the model deployments in {{site.data.keyword.aios_short}}.

 1. From the project page, click the Add to project button.
 2. Click the Notebook tile.
-3. Click the From file tab, click the Choose file button and then, select the **OpenScale and OpenPages model risk management on {{site.data.keyword.
-Bluemix_notm}}**.ipynb** notebook file that you can download from the https://github.com/pmservice/ai-openscale-tutorials GitHub repository.
+3. Click the From file tab, click the Choose file button and then, select the **OpenScale and OpenPages model risk management on {{site.data.keyword.Bluemix_notm}}**.ipynb** notebook file that you can download from the https://github.com/pmservice/ai-openscale-tutorials GitHub repository.
 4. Add a name and description and click the Create notebook button.

 ### Step 4: Run the sample notebook
 {: #mrm-risk-openpages-mrg-dsxsteps4}

-The newly created notebook is opened in {{site.data.keyword.
-DSX}} in the integrated notebook editor.
+The newly created notebook is opened in {{site.data.keyword.DSX}} in the integrated notebook editor.
 You need to update some of the credentials and then run the notebook to create your pre-prod model.

-1. In the corresponding code box, paste your {{site.data.keyword.
-Bluemix_notm}} API key:
+1. In the corresponding code box, paste your {{site.data.keyword.Bluemix_notm}} API key:

-   1. From the {{site.data.keyword.
-Bluemix_notm}} toolbar, click your Account name, such as <Your user name>’s Account.
+   1. From the {{site.data.keyword.Bluemix_notm}} toolbar, click your Account name, such as <Your user name>’s Account.
    2. From the Manage menu, click Access (IAM).
-   3. In the navigation bar, click {{site.data.keyword.
-Bluemix_notm}} API keys.
+   3. In the navigation bar, click {{site.data.keyword.Bluemix_notm}} API keys.
-   4. Click the Create an {{site.data.keyword.
-Bluemix_notm}} API key button.
+   4. Click the Create an {{site.data.keyword.Bluemix_notm}} API key button.
    5. Type a name and description and then click Save.
    6. Copy the newly created API key and paste it into your notebook in the CLOUD_API_KEY code box, which is the first code box.

-2. In the corresponding code boxes, paste your credentials from the pre-prod and prod instances of {{site.data.keyword. pm_full}}:
+2. In the corresponding code boxes, paste your credentials from the pre-prod and prod instances of {{site.data.keyword.pm_full}}:

-   1. Go to the {{site.data.keyword.
-Bluemix_notm}} dashboard.
+   1. Go to the {{site.data.keyword.Bluemix_notm}} dashboard.
    2. In the Resource summary section, click Services.
    3. Click Machine Learning-Pre-Prod.
    4. In the navigation pane, click Service credentials.